 How to use the free complaints tool

 Complaining isn't always easy – companies can ignore you or try to scare you off with legalese.
-The free online tool Resolver* takes the hassle out of making a complaint by helping you draft a letter, send it, monitor replies and then escalate it to an ombudsman or complaints body if it's not sorted.
+Yet you can use free online tool Resolver* to quickly file and track a complaint - it helps you draft a letter, send it, monitor replies and then escalate it to an ombudsman or complaints body if it's not sorted.

 It's been over three years since we partnered with Resolver, and we've added the tool to many of our guides, marrying our campaigning know-how with its technology.
 Here's how it works.